3D bioprinting: Cultured meat

 Bioprinting can also be used for cultured meat.
 In 2021, a steak-like cultured meat, composed of three types of bovine cell fibers was produced.
 The Wagyu-like beef has a structure similar to original meat.
+This technology provides an alternative to natural meat harvesting methods if the livestock industry is plagued by disease.
+In addition, it provides a possible solution to reducing the environmental impact of the livestock industry.